hlhartley/movie-tracker-app/README.md

 # Movie Tracker

 The goal of this project was to create an application where a user can sign in/out and save their favorite movies.
-This was our first project using Ract Router and Redux.
+This was our first project using React Router and Redux.
 The movie data is from the [TMDb API](https://www.themoviedb.org/documentation/api).

 ### Set-Up Frontend:
 Clone this repo